jim-collier/x9git/project/backlog.md

 	- `repo clone owner/name` fails only after confirmation; `create`/`connect` both accept the shorthand.
 	- "yes" at the y/n prompt aborts.
 	- An option typed between `raw` and the tool is called an unknown subcommand.
+	- All seven fixed.
+Nothing-to-do is a success for `release` too; a command list answers a bare option; `pr` refuses its trailing argument and hints at quoting; `repo clone` takes `owner/name` before the plan, not after; `yes` is a yes; an option before the tool says where ours go.
+	- The overflow message picked up the quote-it hint as well - the ceiling is four slots, so an unquoted message of three words or more never reached the per-command hint.

-- 🔘 Code Review 20260818 item 18: dead code and stale comments, one sweep.
+- ✅ Code Review 20260818 item 18: dead code and stale comments, one sweep.
 	- Unreachable option-value arm plus its dead variable in the parser; two dead branches in the prompt helper; an empty-message fallback nobody passes; a handover error message a preceding check makes unreachable; a comment describing a superseded key-splitting contract; a near-verbatim duplicated comment in main.
 (The prune survey's redundant re-check went with item 16.)
+	- All six gone.
+The handover kept its branch but not its claim: it named a cause the preceding check had already ruled out, so it reports what actually failed.
+	- Also found: the three help printers each returned early under `-q`, which is why `-q --help` printed nothing.
+Removed with item 17's bare-option fix.

 Go port, round one.
 Rationale and route: `design_docs/20260813_golang-port.md`.
 Work top to bottom; everything happens on branches off `gover`, nothing touches the scripted implementations yet.